What Are The Best Steel Erection Practices?

 Steel Erection Best Practices Regarding Safety

-Safety is the most critical part of any project.
+Steel erection is a very hazardous occupation, so worker safety is the most critical part of any successful steel erection project.

-Safety allows each and every member of your steel erection team to make it home to their family at the end of their shift.
+Safety guidelines and protective equipment allow each and every member of your steel erection team to make it home to their family at the end of their shift.

 It's also very important financially because of the high costs of worker's compensation insurance.

-• Create a culture in your company that buys into safety every step of the way
+- Create a safety culture in your company that buys into safety practices every step of the way.
+If needed, implement special training programs to ensure safety.

-• Develop a written safety program and accident prevention guidelines for field construction
+- Develop written safety precautions and accident prevention guidelines for field construction.
+Make adherence to safety protocols mandatory.

-• Make it mandatory to keep a well-organized and clean site and keep all tools and equipment in excellent shape.
+- Make it mandatory to keep a well-organized and clean site and keep all tools and equipment in excellent shape to avoid potential risks.

-• Maintain a crew of highly trained and qualified ironworkers.
+- Maintain a crew of highly trained and qualified ironworkers who have gone through proper training.

 Site Visits Before Erection